-- President is the symbol of unity for the Republic.
+- President is the head of state and symbol of unity of the Republic.

-- Pakistan is the true legacy of the British Parliamentary System whereby the President is elected by the Electoral College comprising Senate, National Assembly and the four Provincial Assemblies, plus by the two MNA's from the Islamabad Capital Territory and FATA representatives in the Assembly.
+- President is elected by the Electoral College comprising Senate, National Assembly and the four Provincial Assemblies.

-- He is elected for the term of five years and can be re-elected only for two consecutive terms.
+- He is elected for the term of five years and can be re-elected but can hold office only for two consecutive terms.

-- Being the Constitutional Head of the Country, the President is the Supreme Commander in Chief of the Armed Forces and an integral part of the Parliament, who is approached for the requisition of the National Assembly and the Senate Session.
+- Being the Constitutional Head of the State, Supreme Command of the Armed Forces vests in the President.
+He is an integral part of the Parliament, who is approached for the requisition of the National Assembly and the Senate Session.

 - His Annual Address to the Joint Session of the Parliament has immense significance for democracy in the State.